SwarmManager¶

 Override both profiles. |

-TrySpawnAgent(pos, forward, SwarmBehaviorProfile, SwarmMovementProfile, out int agentIndex) |
+TrySpawnAgent(pos, forward, SwarmBehaviorProfile, SwarmMovementProfile, out SwarmAgentHandle handle) |

-…and capture the index. |
+…and capture a handle. |

-TrySpawnAgent(pos, forward, SwarmAgentArchetype, out int agentIndex) |
+TrySpawnAgent(pos, forward, SwarmAgentArchetype, out SwarmAgentHandle handle) |

 Spawn from an archetype (prefab + radius + profiles + attack profile).
-Skips and warns if the archetype has no prefab. |
+When the archetype has no prefab, the SwarmVisualManager's Fallback Agent Prefab (the built-in MSS Default Agent) is used; spawning only fails if neither the archetype nor the fallback provides a prefab. |

-TrySpawnAgent(in SwarmAgentSpawnState, pos, forward, out int agentIndex) |
+TrySpawnAgent(in SwarmAgentSpawnState, pos, forward, out SwarmAgentHandle handle) |

 Re-spawn from a state captured with TryGetSpawnState (see below). |